 What to Expect in the NICU

-After your baby is born, initial resuscitation is complete and your baby is stable, medical staff can assess whether your baby needs special care in the NICU.
+After your baby is born, medical staff will assess whether your baby needs special care in the NICU.
 Babies are admitted to NICU for a variety of reasons, including premature birth, respiratory difficulties, infection, low blood sugar, jaundice or birth defects.

 Tests conducted in the NICU include:

 - Complete blood count (CBC) measures white and red blood cells

 - Blood sugar or blood glucose

 - Blood gas tests help us determine the level of help your baby needs with breathing

 - APGAR scoring is used to assess a NICU baby’s condition and response to resuscitation at one and five minutes after birth.
 Premature babies often score low because they have low muscle tone and a weak cry.
 APGAR scores are given in different categories such as general condition, heart rate, breathing, muscle tone and reflexes

 Individualized Treatment and Care

 Because each baby is unique, the NICU team will prepare an individualized plan of recommended care.
 The length of your baby's stay will depend on the severity of his or her condition, weight, gestational age and the readiness of you and your family to provide care at home.

 The head NICU nurse will keep you informed of your baby's developments, but please feel free to ask any member of the NICU team about your baby's condition and treatment plan.
 It’s often helpful to appoint a family member or close friend to be the one person who updates other family members and friends about your baby’s condition.
 We want all your energies focused on your recovery from delivery, time spent with your baby, and staying close with your baby’s NICU healthcare team.